zhounapeuw/NAPE_imaging_postprocess/docs/_build/html/_sources/install_anaconda_sima.rst.txt

 * The 64-bit graphical installer is recommended for most PCs.
 * Choose Python 3.9 version for most up-to-date python version.
-* Note: You can still install a Python 2.7 environment in Anaconda.

 .. image:: _images/Anaconda_Download_screenshot.png.png